 The previously shown alerts might be fine for short messages, but with longer notes, the solid color takes up a bit of space.
 In this theme, you also have the option of using callouts, which are pretty common in Bootstrap's documentation but surprisingly not offered as an explicit element.
 Their styles have been copied into this theme, in a way similar to the alerts:

 This is a special info message.

 This is a special info message.
 This is a special info message.

 And here's the shortcode:

-'''

-{{callout_info}}{{end}}

-'''
+{{site.data.alerts.callout_info}}{{site.data.alerts.end}}

 You can use any of the following: